MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started/test-a-javaScript-client-side-web-application.md

 ![Screenshot of the sample app running in Microsoft Edge browser on Windows 11.
 The app shows a large Microsoft logo with two buttons below it.
 A primary button with the text 'Login' and a secondary button with the text 'Back'.](https://github.com/microsoft/dev-proxy/assets/11563347/216ffb03-c316-4ed7-9a63-760063853715)

-The proxy introduces faults into your application by intercepting requests to Microsoft Graph.
-It fails 50% of the requests with a random [supported HTTP error status code](../technical-reference/Supported-HTTP-error-status-codes.md).
+Dev Proxy introduces faults into your application by intercepting requests to Microsoft Graph.
+It uses 50% chance for failing requests with a random [supported HTTP error status code](../technical-reference/Supported-HTTP-error-status-codes.md).

 View the proxy output and take a moment to refresh the sample app.
 See how the sample app handles (or not, in this case) the failures introduced by the proxy.

 ![Screenshot of the sample app running in Microsoft Edge.
 User avatars are not shown in the app.
 The Edge Developer Tools are open to the side with errors shown in the console log.](https://github.com/microsoft/dev-proxy/assets/11563347/7be45319-be7f-4244-8443-1eb0c28fd529)

-## 5. Stop the proxy
+## 5. Stop Dev Proxy

 Press <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop the process.